-Memory foam is a growing synthetic alternative to beads, because it produces a softer chair with a unique molding feel.
-However, just like EPS, memory foam is petroleum based and poses the same health risks from off-gassing and the same environmental dangers.
+Memory foam is a growing synthetic alternative to polystyrene beads because it produces a softer chair with a unique molding feel.
+However, just like EPS, memory foam is petroleum-based and poses the same health risks from off-gassing and the same environmental dangers.

 Several different natural materials exist that can be used as fillers for bean bag chairs.
 However, most have some major drawbacks.

 One natural option for filling your bean bag chair is some sort of combination of either wool or cotton.
 These natural materials are sustainable, eco-friendly, and available in organic growing methods.
 However, they compress easily over time.
 Unlike pillows and other bedding, bean bag chairs bear a lot more weight and aren’t as easy to fluff.
 Unless you want a chair that’s going to squish down into a firm lump half of its original size, we recommend you steer clear of these fillers.

 Another popular natural filler option is buckwheat hulls and similar grains like popcorn, rice, or even dried field peas.
 Unlike cotton and wool, these fillers won’t compress over time.
 However, not only are they at risk of crumbling into dusk from overuse, but they are also incredibly dense.
 This means that your bean bag will be unreasonably heavy, and is going to be more expensive to fill.
 Beanbags are supposed to be light and fun, not to mention durable.
 Don’t despair, we’ve got a better alternative…